Kansas House speaker had coronavirus; governor to get tested

 TOPEKA, Kan.
 (AP) — A top Republican legislator in Kansas was hospitalized last month after testing positive for the novel coronavirus and didn’t disclose it to colleagues until this week.
 The state’s Democratic governor declared Thursday that she’ll get tested because the two of them attended a meeting together after he was hospitalized.

-Kansas House Speaker Ron Ryckman Jr.’s delayed acknowledgment of his hospitalization — in a letter to fellow House Republicans after Tuesday’s primary — concerned colleagues, particularly Democrats.
+Kansas House Speaker Ron Ryckman Jr.’s delayed acknowledgment of his hospitalization — in an email to fellow House Republicans after Tuesday’s primary — concerned colleagues, particularly Democrats.
 Gov. Laura Kelly called his decision to attend a July 29 meeting at the Statehouse “reckless and dangerous.”

 Ryckman, from the Kansas City area, is the highest-ranking official in Kansas known to have been infected.
 Republican Gov. Kevin Stitt of Oklahoma tested positive last month.